 You should only apply if you are experiencing difficulties in making your mortgage payments.

-If you are currently on a payment holiday or part payment holiday you can only apply for another one in the final month of your existing payment break.
+If you are currently on a payment holiday or part payment holiday you can only apply for another in the final month of your existing payment break.

 How will this impact my future mortgage payments?